SithraBot/zeroio/crates/transport/README.md

-# zeroio-transport
+# fleximq-transport

-Transport layer implementation for the zeroio protocol, providing multiple transport mechanisms with a unified interface.
+Transport layer implementation for the fleximq protocol, providing multiple transport mechanisms with a unified interface.

 ## Features